Login

 Is Polyethylene Terephthalate Toxic?

-Polyethylene Terephthalate is not considered toxic.
-Heat treatment of recycled PET flakes removes any volatiles, making them safe and meeting the requirements for direct food contact.
+Polyethylene Terephthalate is generally regarded as a safe material.
+Heat treatment of recycled PET flakes removes any volatiles, ensuring they are safe for food contact.

 What Is the Difference Between Polyethylene Terephthalate and High Density Polyethylene (HDPE)?